covidestim/covidestim-sources/README.md

 ## Staying current

-Data sources backed by HTTP requests or Git submodules (i.e., *all* data sources), will **not** automatically update, and thus, `make` will not normally do anything if you attempt to remake a target.
+Data sources will **not** automatically update, and thus, `make` will not normally do anything if you attempt to remake a target.
 This is undesirable if you believe there may be newer versions of data sources available.
 To pull new data from sources backed by submodules, run:

 ```bash
 git submodule update --remote